ctinnil/QIR/README.md

  ### Various  methods to improve weblogs analysis employing machine learning techniques

 ---

-** The repository is composed from multiple [Jupyter Notebooks](https://jupyter.org/try) that pass through various experiments on the considered weblogs. **
+**The repository is composed of multiple [Jupyter Notebooks](https://jupyter.org/try) that pass through various experiments on the considered weblogs.**

 ---